The International and Multidisciplinary Postgraduate Diploma Program in Leadership,

 · The PALS is course-based, and is offered in three possible learning modes.
 The curriculum's course units can be attended and completed in:

-· an e-coached distance learning mode, comprising two residence modules (of 2.5 to 3 days each); or
+· e-coached distance learning mode, comprising two residence modules (of 2.5 to 3 days each) or one Summer residence (of 4 to 7 days)

-· a blended learning mode, comprising at least six residence modules.
+· blended learning mode, comprising at least six residence modules.

 · Since most courses are offered on a continuous basis (year-round), they are not being subject to academic-year type of limitations.
 Study-breaks follow the participant's and the faculty's holiday planning at given moments during the calendar year.